Correcting Faulty Road Maps by Image Inpainting: Automatically Correcting Faulty Road Map Predictions

-We introduce a novel data-driven approach for mending faulty road map predictions motivated by the following idea: \textit{Given the abundance of existing images of road maps, why not teach the geometric specifics of roads to a neural network in a self-supervised manner?} Based on this intuition, we leverage the existing image inpainting model and automatically apply modifications to serve the geometric characteristics of road maps.
-We describe our neural network architecture in \cref{subsec:model_arch} and the customized loss in \cref{subsec:method_loss}.
+We introduce a novel image inpainting approach for mending faulty road map predictions motivated by the following idea: \textit{Given the abundance of existing images of road maps, why not teach the geometric specifics of roads to a neural network in a self-supervised manner?} Based on this intuition, we leverage the existing image inpainting model and automatically apply modifications to serve the geometric characteristics of road maps.
+We first start with the pilot study to motivate our design decisions in \cref{subsec:ablation}, where we describe the model architecture in \cref{subsec:model_arch} and the customized loss in \cref{subsec:method_loss}.